Human Resource Services

 The Office of Human Resources at Alfred University provides assistance and resources to our faculty, staff, retirees and prospective employees.

-We support the campus' efforts to recruit, develop and retain employees, coordinate and oversee employment policies and procedures, administer employee benefits and leave, payroll, and provide opportunities for professional development.
+We support the campus' efforts to recruit, develop and retain employees, coordinate and oversee employment policies and procedures, administer employee benefits and leave and payroll, and provide opportunities for professional development.

 We are committed to our employees and are here to assist them in a fair and consistent manner.
 After all, our employees are our greatest asset to the University.